 These are stories of our travels; me and Susan, my wife, traveling companion and editor without peer.
-Each story is also an off-beat travel guide, packed with intormation and recommendations with helpful links.
-Scroll through each post and see what’s there.
+Each story is also an off-beat travel guide, packed with information and recommendations with helpful links.
+Scroll down for a list of all the posts.
+These posts are longer than you usually find but scroll through each post and see what’s there.
 Click on the links and you will find sites that give in-depth information about each place mentioned.
-I am sure that more than half of he people who happen on my site are under 35.

 Here and There

 Travel in the time of pandemic – Trip to New York May 5-21, 2020

 We’re here, in Oakland, May 5th.
 We were to have flown to New York today, our annual two week stay.
 But we’re still here.

 Now, late afternoon, we should be installed, there, in our apartment overlooking Central Park and the Reservoir, walking down the block to the wine shop and Mani Market for groceries.
 But we’re here.
 We would dine at a nearby place or even order from Chirping Chicken.
 We can’t do that here.

 Refunds for theater tickets, shows we may never see, tour of Central Park Sanctuary, already in the bank.
 No dinners with New York friends.
 Because we’re here.

 Never even had the chance to make the reservation for my birthday dinner at Babbo’s Ristorante, which Susan always made exactly one month in advance.
 We weren’t going to be there.

 Can we make here there?
 Lake Merritt – not the Reservoir Beauties Bagels – not H&H Bagels on Columbus Hot dog on the bench in our front yard – not from a cart in front of the Met Recreate Babbo’s menu